-Twenty years after his first reign, Foreman became the oldest heavyweight ruler in history when stopping Moorer in ten when behind on all three scorecards.
+Twenty years after his first reign, Foreman became the oldest heavyweight ruler in history, stopping Moorer in ten when behind on all three scorecards.

 Avoiding the bigger guns in the division for three years, Foreman was only fourteen months shy of his 50th birthday when he lost to Shannon Briggs in 1997.

-Briggs’ win had a hollow feel to it as by now Foreman had been stripped of all his title belts.
-The success, however, did lead Briggs into giving the number one heavyweight his right of passage.
+Briggs’ win had a hollow feel, as Foreman had been stripped of all his title belts by now.
+The success, however, did lead Briggs to give the number one heavyweight his right of passage.

 Lennox Lewis stepped up and took his chance, putting Briggs on the canvas three times before ending the fight in five rounds.